 - 3 lbs. bone in chicken thighs and/or drumsticks

 - 1 (13.5 oz) can full fat, unsweetened coconut milk

 - 1 head garlic, cloves separated and peeled

 - Preheat the oven to 375 degrees.

-- In a large Dutch oven, heat the butter or oil over medium heat.
+- In a large Dutch oven, heat the butter or oil over medium high heat.
 Salt and pepper the chicken on all sides then add it to the pan in a single layer.
 You might need to do this in two batches.
 Leave the chicken undisturbed until well browned on the bottom, about 3-4 minutes.
 Flip, and brown the other side.
+Repeat with remaining chicken.

-For slow cooker chicken in milk: After browning the chicken, transfer it to the slow cooker.
+For slow cooker chicken with coconut milk: After browning the chicken, transfer it to the slow cooker.
 Add the remaining ingredients then cover and cook on low for 8 hours or high for 4 hours.